Yandex Cloud

 • pooling_mode: Connection pooler's operation mode.
 Possible values: SESSION, TRANSACTION, and STATEMENT.
 For more information on each of the modes, see Managing PostgreSQL connections.

-• pool_discard: Whether clients should discard their state after each transaction.
+• pool_discard: Defines whether clients should discard their state after each transaction, true or false.
 Similar to the server_reset_query_always for the PgBouncer connection pooler.

 • backup_window_start: Backup window settings.

-In this parameter, specify the backup start time.
-Possible values:
+In this setting, specify the backup start time.
+Allowed values:

 • hours: Between 0 and 23 hours.